Program_BA in Psychology

 Year 4

-These costs are an estimate of tuition and fees based on the recommended course load per year.
+These costs are an estimate of tuition based on the recommended course load per year, additional fees apply.

 International Students